 Harold Rome, I Can Get It for You Wholesale, 1962

 When I was a young admirer of Broadway musical theater, I also had a paper route, a requirement by my parents to help me pay for college.
 But after I’d pay the proper newspaper fees, I would somedays run off to the local record store to spend a couple of my earned dollars on a Broadway cast recording.
-It’s hard to make people understand my compulsion today, particularly given the fact that we did not own a proper record player on which to play the recordings was I regularly bringing home.
-I simply had to have them, those that I loved, and, although with the books of some of the those musicals, which my parents did allow to buy, I simply had to have them around me as if these books and recordings were some sort of totem to which I might quietly pray.
+It’s hard to make people understand my compulsion today, particularly given the fact that we did not own a proper record player on which to play the recordings I was regularly bringing home.
+I simply had to have them, those that I loved, and, along with the books of some of the those musicals, which my parents did allow to buy, I simply had to have them around me as if these books and recordings were some sort of totem to which I might quietly pray.

 I still recall today, asking to hear the record from the 1962 musical, with music and lyrics by Harold Rome, I Can Get It for You Wholesale.
 I’d never read the original, based on a novel by Jerome Weidman, who also wrote the musical’s book, so I had utterly no idea about the story about an unscrupulous business man in the 1930s New York City garment district.
 I don’t even suppose I might have known what the “garment district” was, and I certainly didn’t know anything about its long history, nor about Rome’s involvement with the Ladies' Garment Workers' Union show Pins and Needles, long before my own infatuation with musical theater.